iron0012/tdhopper.com/content/articles/2015-11-24-my-python-environment-workflow-with-conda.md

 Conda, Anaconda, and Anaconda cloud are distinct but interrelated tools; keeping them straight can be hard, but is helpful.

 Conda (the package manager) can be installed in two ways.
 Through the [Miniconda](http://conda.pydata.org/miniconda.html) installer or the [Anaconda](https://www.continuum.io/downloads) installer.
 Both install the package manager, but the latter also installs the 300+ packages for scientific Python.
-(I believe this is equivalent to installing Miniconda and then running `conda install anaconda`.)
+(Installing Anaconda is equivalent to installing Miniconda and then running `conda install anaconda`.)

 ## Conda Environment Files